Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 If you have not calibrated the lock, you will be asked to calibrate the lock/unlock when you activate Dual Lock mode.
 If the device has already been calibrated, the lock/unlock test will be performed automatically.

-SwitchBot Lock

-, calibrated as a European lock to hold the latch, does not support the dual-locking function.
+SwitchBot Lock, calibrated as a European lock to hold the latch, does not support the dual-locking function.

 4. Dual Lock mode can be canceled in the following order: SwitchBot App → Lock → gear icon→ Dual Lock mode → cancel Dual Lock mode.

-5. If you have any questions, please contact us by logging into the SwitchBot App → Profile → Help and Feedback → Feedback→ Create a New Ticket.